MouraCMichael/Robot_Advanced/README.md

 # Autonomous Robot - Advanced
-2018 IEEE / IAS Student Robotics Contest winning robot.
-Competes in a game called Robo Sockey.
+First Place winner of the 2018 IEEE International Student Robotics Contest.
+Origionally designed to competed in Grand Valley's EGR107 Class Robo Sockey game, where it also won first place.

 <br/>